 VBS!
-It’s never too early to start thinking about your Vacation Bible School ministries, programs, and outreaches!
-We know how much love, work, and energy you pour into the lives of your kids, so we want to share dozens and dozens of great ideas your children’s ministry can use this summer — including games, ways to support volunteers, strategy, and general ways to save your sanity!
+It’s never too early to start thinking about Vacation Bible School ideas.
+This summertime ministry is a kid-favorite.
+Plus, it’s a tremendous outreach opportunity for your church and community.
+We know how much love, work, and energy that kidmin workers and volunteers pour into the lives of kids.
+So we want to share dozens and dozens of great vacation Bible school ideas.

 KidMin | Vacation Bible School Ideas …FROM YOU!

-Field-tested ideas for creating the biggest ministry impact you can through your VBS.
+Field-tested ideas abound for creating the biggest ministry impact you can.
+How can you apply all these tips to your church’s own VBS program this year?

 As a children’s pastor, I’ve led a lot of VBS events and kids camps.
 For many years the events were good, but nothing spectacular.
 That’s when I changed my approach and implemented new principles.
 At one church I served in we went from around 80 kids per event to over 300 kids.
 Our VBS Family service actually beat our Easter attendance two years in a row.
 Vacation Bible school became our church’s favorite week of the year.

-6 Ways to Keep Your VBS Volunteers Energized
+Vacation Bible School Ideas: 6 Ways to Keep VBS Volunteers Energized

-Your volunteers are such a key part in making VBS a success!
-How can you keep them engaged and energized?
+Volunteers are such a key part in making VBS a success.
+But recruiting is just the first step.
+Once you’ve recruited these helpers, how can you keep them engaged and energized?
+Find out here.

-We’ve all been there: the sleepless nights, the stress… and also the incredible joy of seeing kids encounter Jesus in powerful ways!
-But there are ways to lead a VBS with these strategies.
+We’ve all been there: the sleepless nights, the stress…and also the incredible joy of seeing kids encounter Jesus in powerful ways!
+Find out how you can lead a VBS successfully with these strategies.

 When it’s all said and done, I rely on tried and true strategies that keep me sane before, during and after the madness—I mean planning.